Log Buffer #281, A Carnival of the Vanities for DBAs

 This Log Buffer Edition is a one-stop joint to know about the latest blog entries regarding database technologies like Oracle, SQL Server, and MySQL.
 Enjoy!

 Whilst working with Oracle BPM Process Composer, Andrew began to receive the following error when opening projects…

 Christian Screen is moving ODBC DSNs from source machine to target.

 Dimitri Gielis is starting a series of blog posts about APEX 4.2.

-Mohan Prabhala blogs about what enables Oracle Secure Global Desktop to allowa access anywhere.
+Mohan Prabhala blogs about what enables Oracle Secure Global Desktop to allow access from anywhere.

-Prateek Kumar Shaw came across use case where we need to have select all, select none and also we need to get selected rows into backing bean where later we want to perform operation on select records of af table.
+Prateek Kumar Shaw came across a use case where we need to have select all and select none as well as get selected rows into backing bean where welater want to perform operations on select records of a table.